Sacramento Police Scanner: Still in the Clear

 Why did California police departments start encrypting radios?

 In October 2020, the California Department of Justice issued a directive requiring law enforcement to protect personal information transmitted over radio.
-Agencies could either establish policies limiting what information is shared on open channels, or encrypt all communications.
-Approximately 100 of California's 700+ agencies chose full encryption.
+Agencies could either establish policies limiting what information is shared on open channels, or encrypt.
+Roughly 100 of California's 700+ agencies have been reported as choosing full encryption — Sacramento's major agencies were not among them.

 Is there legislation to restore police scanner access in California?

-Senator Josh Becker (D-San Mateo) introduced SB 719, the Law Enforcement Communications Transparency Act, which would require encrypted agencies to grant media access to communications within 30 days.
-The bill has passed the Senate but faces opposition in the Assembly.
-Similar legislation (SB 1000) died in committee in 2022.
+Senator Josh Becker (D-San Mateo) introduced SB 719, the Law Enforcement Communications Transparency Act, in 2023.
+It would require fully encrypted agencies to grant media access to communications.
+The bill stalled as a two-year bill, and as of 2026 no statewide access legislation has passed.
+Earlier legislation (SB 1000) died in committee in 2022.

 Take action in Sacramento